djkramnik/ui-annotations/README.md

 ## UI Annotations

-Primarily a browser extension to help me quickly annotate UI elements on webpages, for training computer vision models.
+Primarily a chrome browser extension to help me quickly annotate UI elements on webpages, for training computer vision models.
-Also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.
+This repo also includes a web server for storing annotations in local postgres instance, and a small frontend for viewing them.

+#### TODO
+1. Export button should actually save to local server that saves to postgres
+2. Finish the frontend to view existing saved annotations
+3. Need proper labels.
+Nice to have: A way to configure them from the extension popup.html.
+4. Collect a lot of data.

 ### UI Labelling Extension